haileytapia/portfolio/RecurringOutlookEvents.md

 ---
 layout: default
-title: Save Time With Recurring Events in Outlook on the Web
+title: Save Time With Recurring Events in Outlook
 parent: Software
 ---

-# Save Time With Recurring Events in Outlook on the Web
+# Save Time With Recurring Events in Outlook
 {: .no_toc }

 Mar 7, 2023 ∙ How-To Guide